LeToteTeam/unresponsys/readme.md

 # Extension Tables

+From the documentation:

-One or more Profile Extension Tables can be associated with a Profile List.
+> One or more Profile Extension Tables can be associated with a Profile List.
 There must be a one-to-one relationship between a record in a Profile Extension Table and its parent Profile List.
 Profile Extension Tables provide an attractive and efficient way to organize and process audience data.
 Similar to data in Profile Lists, audience data in Profile Extension Tables can be used for segmentation and targeting in Filters as well as Programs

 ### Find extension table